day8/re-frame/docs/clojurescript.md

 ```
 there will be three revisions of a hashmap.
 The original one bound to  `#!clj score` which is  `#!clj {:a 1 :b 2}`.
 Then there's the one which results from `#!clj (assoc score :c 3)`.
 And then there is the final one `#!clj {:a 1 :b 2 :c 3 :d 4}`.

-If you are new to Immutable Data, you probably have two worries:
+If you are new to Immutable Data, you probably have two concerns:

   1. Surely this is inefficient?
-Don't worry, via clever algorithms, efficiency is never an issue.
+Don't worry, via clever algorithms, efficiency is seldom an issue.
   2. How do you get anything done?
 (Don't worry, there are answers here too).

 Using Immutable data dovetails with pure functions, to reduce cognative load and bring a great simplicity to your programming.